sixpounder/jql/README.md

-# obql
+# jql

-`obql` is a small library that provides a sql-like interface for querying and aggregating javascript objects and DOM nodes.
+`jql` is a small library that provides a sql-like interface for querying and aggregating javascript objects and DOM nodes.

 ## Features